Language-Driven Image Style Transfer: Language-Driven Artistic Style Transfer

-\paragraph{Relative Matching} Apart from consistent matching, distinct style instructions, which imply corresponding visual semantics, should still present relative style patterns in transferred results.
-For example, we can only discover \textit{``red, repetitive, floral''} literally from $\mathcal{X}_2$.
-However, if comparing reference style images ($\mathcal{S}_1$ and $\mathcal{S}_2$), we can perceive that they share a similar texture pattern and link the visual concept of \textit{``lacelike''} from $\mathcal{X}_2$ to \textit{``smooth, soft, fabric''} from $\mathcal{X}_1$.
-We define \textit{relative matching} ($\mathcal{L}_{\text{r}-\mathcal{S}}$) with the cosine similarity (CosSim) between reference style images as the weight:
+\textbf{Relative Matching.} Apart from consistent matching, distinct style instructions, which imply corresponding visual semantics, should still present relative patterns.
+For example, we can only discover \textit{``reach up to the sky''} literally from $\mathcal{X}_2$.
+If comparing reference style images $\mathcal{S}_1$ and $\mathcal{S}_2$, we can perceive the sharing of a similar style pattern and link the visual concept of \textit{``bright tall hills''} in $\mathcal{X}_2$ to \textit{``mountains looming over the lake''} in $\mathcal{X}_1$.
+We define \textit{relative matching} $\mathcal{L}_{\text{r}-\mathcal{S}}$ with the cosine similarity (CosSim) between reference style images:

 When style images are related, it has to align style features to certain extent even if paired style instructions are different.
 Otherwise, $\mathcal{L}_{\text{r}-\mathcal{S}}$ will be close to $0$ and ignore this unrelated style pair.
-The overall contrastive reasoning loss ($\mathcal{L}_\text{crt}$) considers both consistent matching and relative matching:
+The overall contrastive reasoning loss $\mathcal{L}_\text{ctr}$ considers both consistent matching and relative matching: